opendataformat/Specification/Profile/README.md

 ## Optional Constraint

-The metadata specification of the External\_OpenDF allows providing a lengthier description of a variable that goes beyond the variable label.
+The metadata specification of the Open Data Format allows providing a lengthier description of a variable that goes beyond the variable label.
 Since an extended variable description may not always be necessary, the profile declares the Xpath `//codeBook/dataDscr/var/txt` optional.